 Prompt diagnosis of cardiac ischemic angina combines the results of a person’s history and their physical presentation.
 The following are the most common signs and symptoms of an acute episode of cardiac ischemic angina.

 Generally speaking, the first thing an emergency room visit with angina will bring is a search for a myocardial infarction.
-It is well known that angina does not always signal an myocardial infarction (MI), yet due to the immediate threat to life that such a emergent event causes, suspicion of a heart attack always takes precedence when the cause of angina symptoms are unknown.
+It is well known that angina does not always signal myocardial infarction (MI), yet due to the immediate threat to life that such an emergent event causes, suspicion of a heart attack always takes precedence when the cause of angina symptoms is unknown.

 Medical management may include

 On a less urgent event note, graded exercise stress testing is the most widely used diagnostic test for the evaluation of patients presenting with chest pain.
 In those who have an established stable angina pectoris, it also can provide prognostic information about the extent of disease.
 Exercise stress testing has the ability to be performed alone or in conjunction with echocardiography and myocardial perfusion scintigraphy studies.
-For detection of cardiac ischemic processes related to angina, stress echocardiography has shown an overall sensitivity of 78 percent with a specificity of 86 percent.
-While exercise stress testing alone generally has a somewhat lower diagnostic sensitivity, it is less expensive and therefore a reasonable choice in certain circumstances (Alaeddini, 2007).
+For detection of cardiac ischemic processes stress echocardiography has shown an overall sensitivity of 68 percent with a specificity of 77 percent.19 While exercise stress testing alone generally has a somewhat lower diagnostic sensitivity, it is less expensive and therefore a reasonable choice in certain circumstances.

 Stress echocardiography testing can be very useful in the evaluation of segmental wall motion during exercise.
 Visualization of the cardiac structure makes it possible to detect changes in the regional wall movements that tend to occur during myocardial ischemia.
 Experience has shown that during ischemia, normal myocardium becomes hyperdynamic in response to stresses such as exercise, while affected ischemic segments become hypokinetic or akinetic.
 Stress echocardiography also has the benefit of allowing simultaneous evaluation of left ventricular function, cardiac dimensions, and visualization of any valvular disease affects.
 It is especially useful in patients with baseline ECG abnormalities and those with systolic murmurs suggestive of aortic stenosis or hypertrophic cardiomyopathy.
 Most useful of all perhaps is its help in the localization of ischemia and evaluation of its severity.

-Thallium-201 and technetium-99m sestamibi are the most frequently used myocardial perfusion scintigraphy tests.
-These tests are very useful in individuals with unstable chest pain and baseline ECG abnormalities to localize the region of ischemic changes, and as prognostic indicators (Alaeddini, 2007).
+Thallium-201 (TI-201) and technetium-99m sestamibi (Tc-99m) are the most frequently used myocardial perfusion scintigraphy (imaging) tests.
+These tests are widely available and very useful in individuals with unstable chest pain and baseline ECG abnormalities to localize the region of ischemic changes, and as prognostic indicators.

-During the scan, a camera takes pictures of the heart after a special test medicine (radioactive tracer) is given through an IV.
+During the imaging scan, a camera takes pictures of the heart after a special test medicine (radioactive tracer) is given through an IV.
 The tracer travels through the blood and into the heart muscle.
 As the tracer moves through the heart muscle, areas that have good blood flow absorb the tracer.
-Areas that do not absorb tracer may not be getting enough blood or may have been damaged by a heart attack (Heartwise, 2011).
+Areas that do not absorb tracer may not be getting enough blood or may have been damaged by a heart attack.

 In essence this type of testing is used to:

 Contrary to the belief of many in the health professions electrocardiography (EKG or ECG) is not absolutely definitive when attempting to determine the cause of acute angina.
-In fact, about 50 percent of patients experiencing angina specifically related to an ischemic cardiac process have normal findings on a resting ECG (Alaeddini, 2007).
+In fact, about 50 percent of patients experiencing angina specifically related to an ischemic cardiac process have normal findings on a resting ECG.4

 Information obtained from an ECG is very helpful as it can provide evidence of prior MI, intraventricular conduction delay, various degrees of atrioventricular block, arrhythmias, or ST-T wave changes.
 The point is simply not to dismiss chest pain in the presence of a normal ECG, as evidenced by those patients with known coronary artery disease who have been documented as showing pseudonormalization of a resting ECG, even during active monitoring of chest pain.